dylanahsmith/relay/docs/GraphQL-Mutations.md

 ---

-Relay uses a common pattern for mutations, where they are root fields on the mutation type with a single argument, `input`, and where the input and output both contain a client mutation identifier used to reconcile requests and responses.
+Relay uses a common pattern for mutations, where they are root fields on the mutation type with a single argument, `input`.

 By convention, mutations are named as verbs, their inputs are the name with "Input" appended at the end, and they return an object that is the name with